keu/docs/guides/executing-notebooks.md

         )
     ```

-  Note that the built-in `execution_date` Airflow variable is used so that the DAG is idempotent.
-Parameters for your notebook can come from anywhere, but Astronomer highly recommends using Airflow macros and environment variables to avoid hard-coding values in your DAG file.
+ The built-in `execution_date` Airflow variable is used so that the DAG is idempotent.
+Parameters for your notebook can come from anywhere, but Astronomer recommends using Airflow macros and environment variables to avoid hard-coding values in your DAG file.

 5. Run your DAG.
 The DAG executes the `example_notebook.ipynb` and generates an output notebook named with the execution date.
 Open the notebook to see the results of the run: